Cleancoindev2/fluidity-tap-scripts/README.md

 More information on the MakerDAO MCD terminology can be found: https://github.com/makerdao/developerguides/blob/master/mcd/mcd-101/mcd-101.md
 More information on the dapp.tools can be found: https://dapp.tools/

-Specifically that a .sethrc file should contain
+Specifically that a .sethrc file should contain the following parameters

 ```bash
 export ETH_FROM=0x